 - Nursing school enrollments and graduation rates began to decline as fewer nurses entered the field of nursing education.
 Rising career opportunities for women in other fields forced nursing to compete for qualified candidates.

 - Health care has changed.
 Treatment advances, drug and therapy regimens, long term care for the elderly and new technologies have helped more people live longer with ongoing health problems.
 This requires nurses with expertise to meet the changing needs of patients.

 What are the advantages of a four-year professional nursing program leading to a BA degree versus a two year technical nursing program leading to an AA degree?

 Top nurse executives and administrators believe that compared to technical nurses, baccalaureate prepared nurses:

-Have more comprehensive understanding of the nursing process, patient assessment and documentation.
+- Have a more comprehensive understanding of the nursing process, patient assessment and documentation.

-Demonstrate better understanding of the LIBERAL ARTS as a basis for nursing.
+- Demonstrate a better understanding of the liberal arts as a basis for nursing.

-Have experience in community health, which brings insight and resources to continuity of care and the discharge planning process.
+- Have experience in community health, which brings insight to continuity of care and the discharge planning process.

-Demonstrate better patient teaching skills in assessing needs and setting priorities in teaching because they have a better understanding of the teaching/learning process.
+- Demonstrate better patient teaching skills in assessing needs and setting priorities because they have a better understanding of the teaching/learning process.

-Have increased ability to THINK CRITICALLY, solve problems and make decisions by being able to see beyond clinical/physical manifestations and to incorporate a more comprehensive and holistic view.
+- Have increased ability to think critically, solve problems, make decisions and incorporate a more comprehensive and holistic view.